fNIRS/snirf/snirf_specification.md

 Free-form text description of the coordinate system.
 May also include a link to a documentation page or paper describing the system in greater detail.
+This field is required if the `coordinateSystem` field is set to "Other".

 #### /nirs(i)/probe/useLocalIndex